bitua79/kotlin-parser/README.md

 # Kotlin Parser with ANTLR

 ## Project Overview
 This project uses ANTLR to parse Kotlin code and build its abstract syntax tree (AST).
 The grammar file `proj.g4` defines the structure for recognizing various Kotlin statements like variable declarations, loops, class statements, methods, and more.
+This project was developed as the midterm project for the Finite Languages and Automata course.

 ## Grammar Overview
 The grammar supports parsing essential Kotlin constructs such as: